mdnahian/Common-Hackathon-Projects/README.md

 2. Find people using facial recognition
 3. Tag things on a map for people to find
 4. Connecting people through music
+5. Connect people at hackathons to build projects together

 ## Entertainment
 1. Music generation using deep learning